IRS Audit Without Receipts

 Generally, the IRS will only allow most cash expenses if you have receipts.
 However, there are certain exceptions.
 The IRS allows you to claim a per diem for lodging, meals, and incidental expenses while traveling for work, and you don’t need to back this up with receipts.
 If you claim the simplified home office deduction, you also don’t need receipts to back up your claims.

 Although audit triggers vary, you are more likely to be audited if you have business expenses, itemized expenses, charitable deductions, or high-value credits such as the Earned Income Credit on your tax return.
-Receipts can be critical for backing up the information on your return, but it can be possible to survive an audit without receipts.
+Receipts can be critical for backing up the information on your return, but it is possible to survive an audit without receipts.

 Contact us at Wiggam Law today to learn more about what to do if you get audited and to talk about how audit representation can help you.
-Schedule a consultation with our team or call us at (404) 233-9800.
+Schedule a consultation with our team or call us at (404)609-1300.